-Outline proposal forms are no longer in use for this syllabus for entries from 2022 series onwards.
+Outline proposal forms are no longer in use for this syllabus.
 As part of teaching, you should give guidance and feedback to candidates on whether their coursework, essay or project title is suitable.

 For guidance on developing suitable titles for coursework, essays or projects go to our School Support Hub www.cambridgeinternational.org/support